Are you looking for a healthy, yet still tasty, mashed potato recipe? This mashed potatoes with ghee recipe is just what you need.

 Why I Love this Dairy-Free Mashed Potatoes Recipe

-When I add dairy-free mashed potatoes to my Mindful Elimination Program meal plan I typically get a lot of questionable faces!
-People cannot believe that mashed potatoes could be a healthy eating program meal plan!
+This dairy-free mashed potatoes recipe is part of my Mindful Elimination Program meal plan.
+I typically get a lot of questionable faces when people see that.
+People cannot believe that mashed potatoes could be in a healthy eating program.

 I used to think white potatoes were “bad” for me.
 I learned somewhere along the line that their starchiness meant that if I wanted to be healthy and thin, then I should never have white potatoes.